melthaw/spring-security-token/README.md

 * token alive timeout
 * access control list

-here is the sample
+Here is the sample

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        //todo:create and return the tokenconfigurer instance here.
+        //TODO:create and return the TokenConfigurer instance here.
     }

-or you can extend the stub class `tokenconfigureradapter` which has been supply the empty implementation for `tokenconfigurer`, just override the methods you'd like to.
+Or you can extend the stub class `TokenConfigurerAdapter` which has been supply the empty implementation for `TokenConfigurer`, just override the methods you'd like to.

-for example , we'd like to let the token only be alive for one hour.
+For example , we'd like to let the token only be alive for one hour.

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        return new tokenconfigureradapter() {
+        return new TokenConfigurerAdapter() {
-            @override
+            @Override
-            public void configure(tokenlife tokenlife) {
+            public void configure(TokenLife tokenLife) {
-                tokenlife.settokentimeout(60 * 60 * 1000);
+                tokenLife.setTokenTimeout(60 * 60 * 1000);
             }
         }
     }

-set the login process url:
+Set the login process url:

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        return new tokenconfigureradapter() {
+        return new TokenConfigurerAdapter() {
-            @override
+            @Override
-            public void configure(loginendpoint endpoint) {
+            public void configure(LoginEndpoint endpoint) {
-                endpoint.setloginprocessesurl("/login");
+                endpoint.setLoginProcessesUrl("/login");
             }
         }
     }

-set the logout process url:
+Set the logout process url:

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        return new tokenconfigureradapter() {
+        return new TokenConfigurerAdapter() {
-            @override
+            @Override
-            public void configure(logoutendpoint endpoint) {
+            public void configure(LogoutEndpoint endpoint) {
-                endpoint.setlogoutprocessesurl("/logout");
+                endpoint.setLogoutProcessesUrl("/logout");
             }
         }
     }

-set the protected rest url:
+Set the protected rest url:

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        return new tokenconfigureradapter() {
+        return new TokenConfigurerAdapter() {

-            @override
+            @Override
-            public void configure(authenticationfilter filter) {
+            public void configure(AuthenticationFilter filter) {
-                filter.setprocessesurl("/protected**");
+                filter.setProcessesUrl("/protected**");
             }

-            @override
+            @Override
-            public void configure(authorizationfilter filter) {
+            public void configure(AuthorizationFilter filter) {
-                filter.setprocessesurl("/protected**");
+                filter.setProcessesUrl("/protected**");
             }

         }
     }

-the authenticationfilter is responsible to judge whether is user is authenticated or not. and the authorizationfilter is responsible to decide whether the user is allowed to access the protected url. normally, keep the process url of the two filters be the same value.
+The AuthenticationFilter is responsible to judge whether is user is authenticated or not.
+And the AuthorizationFilter is responsible to decide whether the user is allowed to access the protected url.
+Normally, keep the process url of the two filters be the same value.

-now here goes to the step to define the acl which is designed as rbac , but not only rbac. url acl is designed into three parts
+Now here goes to the step to define the ACL which is designed as RBAC , but not only RBAC.
+Url Acl is designed into three parts

-* url
+* URL
- the http url (support regex and ant path)
+ The http url (support regex and ant path)
-* http method
+* Http Method
-the http method (support get , put, post and delete)
+the http method (support GET , PUT, POST and DELETE)
-* grant rule
+* Grant Rule
 the user access is granted if the request is matching the rules

-the grant rule is defined as expression, now we support the following two format :
+The Grant Rule is defined as expression, now we support the following two format :

-* role:`xxx`
+* ROLE:`XXX`
- xxx should be the role name (`role#getname()`)
+ XXX should be the role name (`Role#getName()`)
-* username:`xxx`
+* USERNAME:`XXX`
- xxx should be the user name (`user#getusername()`)
+ XXX should be the user name (`User#getUsername()`)

-for example:
+For example:
-the user which's username is **testuser** or owns the role **test** can access the **/token/sample/helloworld** with the http **get** method
+The user which's username is **TESTUSER** or owns the Role **TEST** can access the **/token/sample/helloworld** with the http **GET** method

-    @bean
+    @Bean
-    public tokenconfigurer mytokenconfigurer() {
+    public TokenConfigurer myTokenConfigurer() {
-        return new tokenconfigureradapter() {
+        return new TokenConfigurerAdapter() {

-            @override
+            @Override
-            public void configure(urlaclproviderbuilder builder) {
+            public void configure(UrlAclProviderBuilder builder) {
-                builder.add(urlaclbuilder.antpathbuilder()
+                builder.add(UrlAclBuilder.antPathBuilder()
                                          .url("/token/sample/helloworld")
-                                         .httpmethods(httpmethod.get)
-                                         .grantrules("role:test,username:testuser"));
+                                         .httpMethods(HttpMethod.GET)
+                                         .grantRules("ROLE:TEST,USERNAME:TESTUSER"));
             }

         }